crummyh/Barbell/README.md

 pip install -r requirements.txt chmod +x setup.sh
 ./setup.sh

+# Rename .env.db.example to .env.db!!!

 # Now start working!

-# To run the app run:
+# To run the app use:
-fastapi dev app/main.py
+docker compose up --build

-# And if you need to send emails run this in a separate window
+# And if you need to send emails run this in a separate window.
 sudo python3 -m smtpd -c DebuggingServer -n localhost:1025

+# To connect to the database use:
+psql -h localhost -p 5432 -U myuser -d myappdb

+# To close the app run:
+docker compose down

 # When you are done run:
 deactivate
 ```